About the Application Process

 It is recommended that you're using the latest version of the following web browsers to complete the assessment: Google Chrome, Mozilla Firefox, Safari, or Microsoft Edge.

-Our Pre Training Review staff will take into consideration all the information from your application and LLN Robot assessment to ensure that the course is going to be suitable for you.
+Our Pre Training Review staff will take into consideration all the information from your application and LLN Assessment to ensure that the course is going to be suitable for you.

 For the Pre Training Review it's a good idea to think about the following things to discuss with us: